matthewscharles/BtB-Sampler/README.md

 # BtB-Sampler
 This is a prototype soundboard for online sound art/music workshops, created in Max.

 This sampler was created for [blurringtheboundaries.org](http://blurringtheboundaries.org/) (BtB Arts) and has been developed through [City Lit Sonic Arts](https://www.citylit.ac.uk/courses/sonic-arts-creativity-with-sound/) and [Music Boat](https://musicboat.org/taster-workshop-in-collaborative-sonic-art/).
+I've uploaded this work in progress with minimal instructions for now, but eventually hope to have something a lot more accessible here!